This document outlines the certificate provisioning configuration on the Console. This process is done in the following situations:

 Important First Steps

-A few things need to be completed prior to creating a Domain Prefix in the Gigya Console.
+A few things need to be completed prior to creating a Domain Prefix in the Console.

-- Ensure that all currently used subdomains are listed in the Trusted Site URLs section of the Site (API Key) the certificate will be created on.
+- Ensure that all currently used subdomains are listed in the Trusted Site URLs section of the Site (API Key) the certificate will be created on, in the Site Settings page of the Console.

-Your Site ID can be located next to the Site's name in the main page of the Gigya Console.
+Your Site ID is listed after the site name in the Sites page of the Console.

-Enter the pre-agreed upon API domain prefix, which will be prepended to all the subdomains in the list.
+- Enter the API domain prefix, which will be prepended to all the subdomains in the list.
 The resulting subdomains, including the prefix, will be the CNAME aliases used when creating CNAME records.

-If everything is set up correctly, you will arrive back on the Certificate Provisioning page and you will see under Status that the request is Pending and the timestamp that the request was initiated.
+If everything is set up correctly, on the Certificate Provisioning page you will see the details of the request.

-Verification emails will be sent to the following 5 addresses by default
+If you chose email verification, emails will be sent to the following 5 addresses:

 The verification emails will come from Amazon Certificates (firstname.lastname@example.org) and their subject will be "Certificate approval for <Your-Domain-Name>".